 Epididymitis and epididymo-orchitis are usually caused by a bacterial infection.
 Infection can result from surgery, the insertion of a catheter into the bladder, or the spread of infections from elsewhere in the urinary tract.
 Sometimes, the cause is a sexually transmitted disease.
 Rare causes include infection by certain viruses or fungi.

 Sometimes there is no infection of any kind.
 In such cases, doctors believe the epididymis becomes inflamed by reverse flow of urine into the epididymis, perhaps because of straining (as when men lift something very heavy).

 The pain may become constant and severe.
 If the cause is a sexually transmitted disease, a discharge may be present.
 Rarely, an abscess (collection of pus) that feels like a soft lump develops in the scrotum.

-Epididymitis and epididymo-orchitis are diagnosed by physical examination, urinalysis, and sometimes Doppler ultrasonography, which assesses blood flow to the testes.
+Epididymitis and epididymo-orchitis are diagnosed by physical examination and urinalysis.
+Doppler ultrasonography is sometimes used to assess blood flow to the testes.

 Epididymitis and epididymo-orchitis are usually treated with antibiotics taken by mouth, bed rest, pain relievers, and ice packs applied to the scrotum.
 Immobilizing the scrotum with a jockstrap decreases pain from repetitive, minor bumps.